Top 10 Artist Portfolio Websites

 6: The Art of Matt Doering

-Such a great site for a TV animator.
-The warm yellow background ties the hero image and thumbnails together, and the white sidebar with clean text links is the perfect compromise between featuring fun and engaging art and the professional artist who creates it.
-As always, extra props for keeping the sidebar in view as the page scrolls.
+As always, extra props for keeping navigation in mind, with the sidebar in view as the page scrolls.
 As a professional working on published works, we love the branding and intro around each project page, which does a great job of giving context and cohesion to what the viewer is looking at.

 https://mattdoering.portfolio.site/